MrOlm/inStrain/docs/example_output.rst

   1723A1010_scaffold_472  2034    A       1       0       0       4       G       A       1       False   5       0.2     0.8
   1723A1010_scaffold_476  1139    A       0       0       0       5       G       A       1       False   5       0.0     1.0

+See the section "module_descriptions" for what constitutes a SNP (what makes it into this table)

+scaffold
+  The scaffold that the SNP is on

+position
+  The genomic position of the SNP

+refBase
+  The reference base in the .fasta file at that position

+A, C, T, and G
+  The number of mapped reads encoding each of the bases

+conBase
+  The consensus base; the base that is supported by the most reads

+varBase
+  Variant base; the base with the second most reads

+morphia
+  The number of bases that are detected above background levels.
+In order to be detected above background levels, you must pass an fdr filter.
+See module descriptions for a description of how that works.
+A morphia of 0 means no bases are supported by the reads, a morphia of 1 means that only 1 base is supported by the reads, a morphia of 2 means two bases are supported by the reads, etc.

+cryptic
+  If a SNP is cryptic, it means that it is detected when using a lower read mismatch threshold, but becomes undetected when you move to a higher read mismatch level.
+See "dealing with mm" in the advanced_use section for more details on what this means.

+baseCoverage
+  The total number of reads at this position

+varFreq
+  The fraction of reads supporting the varBase

+refFreq
+  The fraction of reds supporting the refBase

 linkage.tsv
 +++++++++++++++++